djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 ### **V1.1 PCB**

 All the V1.0 errata has been fixed and some additional features dicussed below added.
-The goal was still to try to maintain a stock appearance.
+The goal was still to try to maintain a stock appearance from the topside, so the additional frequency selection and power to floppy disk port jumpers are all on the back side of the board.

 #### 4 MHz Operation